muratk5n/thirdwave/en/index.md

 Maybe another reason US estab doesn't like Medicare-for-All is it would hamper military recruitment for their endless wars.
-Who would sign up for the military as a grunt if everyone had enough money to live on and proper health insurance?
+Who would sign up for the military as a grunt if everyone had enough money to live on and a proper health insurance?

 ---